Cold Case Investigations

 When resources or leads have been exhausted in a non-criminal missing persons case, law enforcement may no longer actively engage in the search.
 In cases such as this, Known Stranger Investigations will seek approval from law enforcement to begin working on the case and perform the following services:

-• Conduct telephone or physical interviews with family members, friends, neighbors, and co-workers of the Missing Person.
+Our investigators will conduct telephone or physical interviews with family members, friends, neighbors, and co-workers of the Missing Person.

-• Create and disseminate posters of the missing person, going door to door, within the missing person’s neighborhood or by mass mail.
+We will create and disseminate posters of the missing person, going door to door, within the missing person’s neighborhood or by mass mail.

 Frequently Asked Questions (FAQ's) on Cold Case Investigations